noncombatant/blorp/README.md

 # Blorp: Simple site allow/deny list

-Blorp is the simplest possible content blocker for browsers that use the Chromium extension API.
-At your choice, it blocks the loading of URLs that match any of a list of patterns that you provide, or it allows **only** loading matching URLs.
-Blorp’s simplicity makes it efficient and safe.
+Blorp is the simplest possible content ~~blorper~~ blocker for browsers that use the Chromium extension API v3.
+At your choice, it blocks all URLs matching patterns you provide, or it loads only the matching URLs.
+Blorp’s simplicity, and the exclusive use of the declarative APIs, make it efficient and safe (no powerful permissions required).

 ## Blocking And Allowing URLs